Sophos Firewall v21.5: New features for security and usability

 - Path MTU Discovery: Improved to fix TLS decryption errors, especially for advanced cryptographic methods such as ML-KEM.

-- NAT64 support: Enables the translation of IPv6 to IPv4 traffic in explicit proxy mode, which facilitates IPv6 implementation.
+- NAT64 support: Enables translation of IPv6 to IPv4 traffic in explicit proxy mode, making IPv6 adoption easier.

 These updates contribute to a more flexible, secure and efficient firewall solution.